tbrown/adventures/stories/1918-05-01-jenny-skunk.md

 "Are you just coming out, or are you just going in?"
 Jenny inquired politely.

-"Ah was just going in, but Ah'll follow yo', Sis Skunk," replied Unc' Billy just as politely.
+"I was just going in, but I'll follow you, Sister Skunk," replied Uncle Billy just as politely.

 "Nothing of the kind," returned Jenny.
 "I wouldn't for a minute think of going before you.
 I hope I know my manners better than that."

-"Yo' cert'nly are most polite, Sis Skunk.
-Yo' cert'nly are most polite.
+"You certainly are most polite, Sister Skunk.
+You certainly are most polite.
-Yo' are a credit to your bringing up, but politeness always did run in your family.
-There is a saying that han'some is as han'some does, and your politeness is as fine as yo' are han'some, Sis Skunk.
-Ah'll just step one side and let yo' go first just to show that Ah sho'ly does appreciate your friendship," said Unc' Billy.
+You are a credit to your bringing up, but politeness always did run in your family.
+There is a saying that handsome is as handsome does, and your politeness is as fine as you are handsome, Sister Skunk.
+I'll just step one side and let you go first just to show that I surely do appreciate your friendship," said Uncle Billy.

 Jenny Skunk chuckled.
-"I guess you've forgotten that other old saying, 'Age before beauty,' Unc' Billy," said she.
+"I guess you've forgotten that other old saying, 'Age before beauty,' Uncle Billy," said she.
 "So you go first.
 You know you are older than I. I couldn't think of being so impolite as to go first.
 I really couldn't think of such a thing."

 And so they argued and argued, each insisting in the most polite way that the other should go first.
 If the truth were known, neither of them was insisting out of politeness at all.
 No, Sir, politeness had nothing to do with it.
-Jenny Skunk wanted Unc' Billy to go first because Jenny believes in safety first, and it had popped into Jenny's head that there might, there just might, happen to be a trap inside that hole.
-If there was, she much preferred that Unc' Billy should be the one to find it out.
+Jenny Skunk wanted Uncle Billy to go first because Jenny believes in safety first, and it had popped into Jenny's head that there might, there just might, happen to be a trap inside that hole.
+If there was, she much preferred that Uncle Billy should be the one to find it out.
 Yes, Sir, that is why Jenny Skunk was so very polite.

-Unc' Billy wanted Jenny to go first because he always feels safer behind Jenny than in front of her.
+Uncle Billy wanted Jenny to go first because he always feels safer behind Jenny than in front of her.
 He has great respect for that little bag of scent that Jenny carries, and he knows that when Jenny makes use of it, she always throws it in front and never behind her.
 Jenny seldom uses it, but sometimes she does if she happens to be startled and thinks danger near.
-So Unc' Billy preferred that Jenny should go first.
-It wasn't politeness at all on the part of Unc' Billy.
+So Uncle Billy preferred that Jenny should go first.
+It wasn't politeness at all on the part of Uncle Billy.
 In both cases it was a kind of selfishness.
 Each was thinking of self.

 How long they would have continued to argue and try to appear polite if something hadn't happened, nobody knows.
 But something did happen.
 There was a sudden loud sniff just around the corner of the henhouse.
 It was from Bella the Hound.
-Right then and there Unc' Billy Possum and Jenny Skunk forgot all about politeness, and both tried to get through that hole at the same time.
+Right then and there Uncle Billy Possum and Jenny Skunk forgot all about politeness, and both tried to get through that hole at the same time.
 They couldn't, because it wasn't big enough, but, they tried hard.
-Bella sniffed again, and this time Unc' Billy managed to squeeze Jenny aside and slip through.
+Bella sniffed again, and this time Uncle Billy managed to squeeze Jenny aside and slip through.
 Jenny was right at his heels.